MilesMartinez/Monkeypox_Dashboard/README.md

 ## Methodology

-The dashboard is desighed to update daily with the latest reported monkeypox cases.
+The dashboard is designed to update daily with the latest reported monkeypox cases.
 The ETL is as follows.

 ![Monkeypox ETL Flowchart](diagram.png)